TRAIL RIDES leave at 9:00 a.m., 11:00 a.m., 2:00 p.m. and 4:00 p.m. seven days a week. Reservations are required.

 - For the consideration of the horses, there is a 240 lb limit; we apologize but there can be no exceptions.

-- Please wear loose fitting clothing and no flip-flops.
+- Please wear loose fitting clothing and no flip-flops, sandals or Crocs.

 - Riders will be asked to arrive 30 minutes before the ride starts.

-- During the Summer Season trail rides will leave daily at 7:30 am, 9 am, 11 am, 3 pm and 5 pm.
+- During the Christmas/New Year holiday, rides leave daily at 9 am, 11 am, 1:30 pm and 3:30 pm.
+We are closed Christmas Day, and do not operate the 3:30 ride on December 24th.

 - We are open every day except Christmas Day.